FireFading/fastapi_billing/README.md

 - watch all transactions for balance
 - transfer money between users
 - tracking prices for currencies
-- integration with external api to get information about currencies, responses get with aiohttp and aiodns asynchronously
+- integration with external api to get information about currencies, responses get asynchronously with aiohttp, aiodns and orjson
 - all features test with `pytest`

 ## Installation